Kirk

-Kirk is a Scottish and former Northern English word meaning "church".
-It is often used specifically of the Church of Scotland.
-Many place names and personal names are also derived from it.
+Kirk is a Scottish and former Northern English word meaning 'church'.
+The term the Kirk is often used informally to refer specifically to the Church of Scotland, the Scottish national church that developed from the 16th-century Scottish Reformation.
+Many place names and personal first and last names are derived from kirk.

-Basic meaning and etymology
+Meaning and etymology

 As a common noun, kirk (meaning 'church') is found in Scots, Scottish English, Ulster-Scots and some English dialects, attested as a noun from the 14th century onwards, but as an element in placenames much earlier.
-Both words, kirk and church, derive from the Koine Greek κυριακόν (δωμα) (kyriakon (dōma)) meaning Lord's (house), which was borrowed into the Germanic languages in late antiquity, possibly in the course of the Gothic missions.
-(Only a connection with the idiosyncrasies of Gothic explains how a Greek neuter noun became a Germanic feminine).
+Both words, kirk and church, derive from the Koine Greek κυριακόν (δωμα) (kyriakon (dōma)) meaning "Lord's (house)".
+This was borrowed into the Germanic languages in late antiquity, possibly in the course of the Gothic missions.
+At some point, kyriakon, of neuter gender in Greek, became of feminine gender in Germanic languages, perhaps due to influences from the Gothic language.

 Whereas church displays Old English palatalisation, kirk is a loanword from Old Norse and thus retains the original mainland Germanic consonants.
-Compare cognates: Icelandic & Faroese kirkja; Swedish kyrka (where the first ‘k’ was later palatalized as well); Norwegian (Nynorsk) kyrkje; Danish and Norwegian (Bokmål) kirke; Dutch and Afrikaans kerk; German Kirche (reflecting palatalization before unstressed front vowel); West Frisian tsjerke; and borrowed into non-Germanic languages Estonian kirik and Finnish kirkko.
+Compare cognates: Icelandic & Faroese kirkja; Swedish kyrka (where the first ‘k’ was later palatalized as well); Danish and Norwegian (Bokmål) kirke; Norwegian (Nynorsk) kyrkje; Dutch and Afrikaans kerk; German Kirche (reflecting palatalization before unstressed front vowel); West Frisian tsjerke; and borrowed into non-Germanic languages Estonian kirik and Finnish kirkko.

 Church of Scotland

-As a proper noun, The Kirk is an informal name for the Church of Scotland, the country's national church.
-The Kirk of Scotland was in official use as the name of the Church of Scotland until the 17th century, and still today the term is frequently used in the press and everyday speech, though seldom in the Church's own literature.
-However, Kirk Session is still the standard term in church law for the court of elders in the local congregation, both in the Church of Scotland and in any of the other Scottish Presbyterian denominations.
+As a proper noun, the Kirk is an informal name for the Church of Scotland, the country's national church and this term is frequently used in the media, in everyday speech and in the church's own literature.
+The Kirk of Scotland was in official use as the name of the Church of Scotland until the 17th century.
+Kirk Session is still the standard term in church law for the court of elders in the local congregation, both in the Church of Scotland and in any of the other Scottish Presbyterian denominations.